TheresaLui/SelfHelpContent_v2/articles/partnercenter/other-portals-vl-agreements.md

 ## **Recommended Steps**

+- Chat now to speak with a Volume Licensing Operations Specialist [here](www.link-to-be-added-here.com)
 - Submit a new support request for all Volume Licensing operations question through the Call Logging Tool (CLT) [here](https://clt.partners.extranet.microsoft.com/clt/)
 - To access the ROC Operations Bot for existing ticket reactivation or escalation click [here](https://cosmiccasereactivation.trafficmanager.net/)